gastonmuijtjens/macOSAppCleaner/README.md

 - `dotnet publish -r osx.10.14-x64 -c Release`

 ## Usage
-To the application after installation, execute `./ApplicationCleaner [keyword]` in the `publish` directory (defaults to `bin/Release/netcoreapp2.2/osx.10.14-x64/publish/`).
+To run the application after installation, execute `./ApplicationCleaner [keyword]` in the `publish` directory (defaults to `bin/Release/netcoreapp2.2/osx.10.14-x64/publish/`).
 The keyword (case insensitive) will be used to search for matching files or folders within the configured `Library` folders and must have a length of at least 3 by default.
 It is required to precede the command with `sudo` in order to search and delete files or folders located in the root `Library` folder.

 ## Example
 An example concerning deleting the `GitHub Desktop` application would be: